The New Slenderman Is a Japanese Monster Named Momo and He’s Taking Over YouTube

 Despite obviously being fake, Ethier’s “conversation” with Momo has earned more than 1.6 million views.
 An earlier video Ethier made talking to Momo on the phone also received more than 1.5 million views.
 So-called “Momo challenge” videos from other YouTubers, often done as part of the site’s “3 A.M.” genre of spooky videos, regularly receive millions of views too.

 For views-hungry YouTubers, the Momo challenge has become a ticket to success.
-With its spooky backstory and viral potential, Momo is quickly becoming 2018’s version of the Slenderman internet legend.
-But Momo-mania has a darker side, with the game potentially linked to the suicide of a 12-year-old girl in Argentina.
+With its spooky backstory and viral potential, Momo is quickly becoming 2018’s version of the Slenderman internet legend, a story about a blank-faced creature in a suit that grew on online forums.
+In 2014, two girls stabbed a friend in an attempt to win favor with Slenderman.
+And like Slenderman, Momo-mania has a darker side, with the game potentially linked to the suicide of a 12-year-old girl in Argentina.

 The Momo challenge and its signature image, a cropped picture of face of a bizarre bird-like image sculpture created by a Japanese special effects company, appears to have started earlier this year when a series of phone numbers with country codes for Japan, Colombia, and Mexico were posted to Facebook.